 NEWS RELEASE FROM THE KANE COUNTY HEALTH DEPARTMENT

-The Kane County Health Department confirmed this week its first human case of West of Nile Virus in a 33-year-old male from Geneva.
+The Kane County Health Department confirmed this week its first human case of West of Nile Virus in a 33-year-old Geneva man.
 He was treated as an outpatient and is recovering.

 West Nile virus is transmitted through the bite of a mosquito that has picked up the virus by feeding on an infected bird.
 Most people with the virus have no clinical symptoms of illness, but some may become ill three to 14 days after the bite of an infected mosquito.
 Only about two persons out of 10 who are bitten by an infected mosquito will experience any illness.
 Illness from West Nile is usually mild and includes fever, headache and body aches, but serious illness, such as encephalitis and meningitis, and death are possible.
 People older than 50 years of age have the highest risk of severe disease.